 That is the joy of it.
 It is completely up to you!
 But I must admit I get a bit of a buzz seeing that some of my students have got just a little dressed-up for our tango classes.

-Lock down does not have to mean dress down!
+Lockdown does not have to mean dress down!

-The older generation would not dream of going to the milonga (tango club) without dressing elegantly and smelling fragrant.
+In Buenos Aires the older generation would not dream of going to the milonga (tango club) without dressing elegantly and smelling fragrant.
 It was seen as a mark of respect for their dance partners.
 And perhaps also a mark of respect for the art of tango itself.